Sonobeat History • 1971

 Fast Cotton's Dwight Dow in the Sonobeat studios drum isolation booth

-Bill Josey Sr., now operating Sonobeat solo following co-founder Rim Kelley's departure to attend law school, begins 1971 on an up beat by recording potential, but unreleased singles with two hot new Austin rock bands, Genesee and Phoenix, and a second Afro-jazz album with Wali and the Afro-Caravan, which includes a dramatic 19 minute, three-song suite entitled Shades of Africa and an extended remake of Afro-Twist, the "B" side of the Afro-Caravan's 1968 Sonobeat 45 RPM stereo single release.
+Bill Josey Sr., now operating Sonobeat solo (Sonobat Recording Company, incorporated in March 1969, officially dissolves on April 9, 1971, becoming Bill Sr.'s sole proprietorship) following co-founder Rim Kelley's departure to attend law school, begins 1971 on an up beat by recording potential, but unreleased singles with two hot new Austin rock bands, Genesee and Phoenix, and a second Afro-jazz album with Wali and the Afro-Caravan, which includes a dramatic 19 minute, three-song suite entitled Shades of Africa and an extended remake of Afro-Twist, the "B" side of the Afro-Caravan's 1968 Sonobeat 45 RPM stereo single release.
 Bill offers Liberty/UA Wali's new album, since Libery's subsidiary Solid State Records distributes Afro-Caravan's first Sonobeat album, Home Lost and Found (The Natural Sound), released a year earlier.
-When Liberty/UA passes and no other national label expresses interest, Bill puts the album aside, intending to release it on the Sonobeat Records label later in the year, but the album remains unreleased even in 2019.
+When Liberty/UA passes and no other national label expresses interest, Bill puts the album aside, intending to release it on the Sonobeat Records label later in the year, but the album remains unreleased even in 2020.

 At the same time he's shopping the second Afro-Caravan album to major labels, Bill is renewing his efforts to develop the next "super group" that might attract a lucrative national record label deal for Sonobeat.
 In spring '71, he produces five tracks with a reincarnation and enlargement of the Sweetarts, now known as Fast Cotton.
 Bill and band founder and front-man Ernie Gammage select two tracks for release as a Sonobeat 45 RPM single, but Fast Cotton breaks up before the master tape can be sent to the pressing plant.
 Ironically, the timing of the band's breakup is a blessing, since without the band available to promote the release, it would certainly be a commercial failure.
 Although Bill expends his time and energy recording Fast Cotton, at least he doesn't spend money to press, release, and promote the single.